centrahq/api-documentation/pages/04.guides/07.pos-integration/docs.md

 }

 ```
-`id` - Allocation request Id
+`id` - Allocation request ID
 `action` - The action for the allocation request.
-Can be:
-- `create`
-- `update`
+Can be:`create`, `update`
 `date` - The date for the allocation request
-`data.warehouseId` - The warehouse id for the warehouse that is accepting allocation req
+`data.warehouseId` - The id of the warehouse that is confirming the allocation request
 `data.status` - The status of the warehouse operation.
-Can be:
-- `allocated` - items are allocated from this warehouse, request is accepted
-- `timed-out` - items are reallocation, request still could be accepted
-- `sent` - request was sent, but products are allocated from another warehouse.
-If this warehouse will accept request, re-allocaiton will be done.
+Can be: `allocated` - items are allocated from this warehouse, request is confirmed, `timed-out` - items are re-allocated, request still can be confirmed (if the allocation flow has not yet reached the end), `sent` - request was sent, but products are allocated from another warehouse.
+If this warehouse will confirm the request, re-allocation will be done if there is sufficient stock at the moment of confirmation.
 `data.expirationDate` - Object, that contains date time for the allocation request expiration
-`data.order.id` - Selection id for the order in Centra
+`data.order.id` - Selection ID for the order in Centra
 `data.order.number` - Order number in Centra
-`data.lines[].lineId` - Order id for the order line in Centra
+`data.lines[].lineId` - Order line ID in Centra
 `data.lines[].quantity` - Order item quantity
-`data.lines[].stockItemId` - Order stock item id
+`data.lines[].stockItemId` - Order stock item ID

-###### Create
+##### Create
-Create events are emitted when we expect a store to pickup and ship an order.
-The webhook contains the Id for each check-first warehouse that is allowed to ship the order and the date at which it will time-out. in case of many warehouses whoever accepts first will get to send.
+Create events are emitted when we expect a store to pick up and ship an order.
+The webhook contains the Id for each ‘Direct, then confirm” warehouse that is allowed to ship the order and the date at which it will time-out.
+In case of multiple warehouses sharing the priority the one confirming the allocation request first will get to send the order.

 ```json
 {